World View Enterprises

-World View Enterprises, Inc., doing business as World View, is a private American near space exploration and technology company headquartered in Tucson, Arizona, founded with the goal of increasing access to and the utilization of the stratosphere for scientific, commercial, economic, and military purposes.
+World View Enterprises, Inc., doing business as World View, is an American near space exploration and technology company acquired by Ondas, Inc. in April 2026.
+The company is headquartered in Tucson, Arizona and was founded with the goal of increasing access to and the utilization of the stratosphere for scientific, commercial, economic, and military purposes.

 World View was founded and incorporated in 2012 by a team of aerospace and life support veterans and designs, manufactures and operates stratospheric balloon flight technology and services for a variety of customers and applications, most notably space tourism and stratospheric observation services.

 Stratollite and Z-Class vehicle

 The Stratollite is a remotely operated, navigable, uncrewed stratospheric flight vehicle designed and engineered to station-keep over customer-specified areas of interest for long periods of time (days, weeks, and months).
 The Stratollite uses proprietary altitude control technology to rise and lower in the stratosphere, harnessing the natural currents of varying stratospheric winds to provide point-to-point navigation and loitering.
 The Stratollite operates at altitudes up to 95,000 ft.
 (30 km) with a payload capacity of 50 kg and 250W of continuous power to payloads.
 The Stratollite is primarily used for applications including remote sensing, communications, and weather.

 The Stratollite consists of a high-altitude balloon which lofts up a large solar panel and a payload gondola.
 The Stratollite also has a steerable parachute for soft return to ground after mission, enabling payload recovery.
 The main innovation of the Stratollite is its steerability enabling point-to-point navigation and persistent flight over selected area.
 The Stratollite relies on the natural winds in the atmosphere for its propulsion; it steerability is based on its ability to control its altitude, thus harnessing winds of different directions, enabling the Stratollite to move in the direction it wants to.

 World view also offer traditional, uncontrolled high-altitude balloon flights (which just drift freely, without any control of direction of travel, in the winds of the high atmosphere) with their so-called Z-Class flight vehicle.
 The Z-Class vehicle has much larger payload capability and higher operating altitude compared to the Stratollite.
 The Z-Class flight vehicle also offers a possibility for payload recovery.

 World View has conducted Z-Class flights for NASA's Flight Opportunities Program (FOP), for example on March 29, 2018 when two NASA radiation detection experiments, Automated Radiation Measurements for Aerospace Safety (ARMAS) and a chip-based radiation sensor were flown out of Spaceport Tucson.